jesseduffield/lazygit/docs/Config.md

     # The commit message to use for a squash merge commit.
 Can contain "{{selectedRef}}" and "{{currentBranch}}" placeholders.
     squashMergeMessage: Squash merge {{selectedRef}} into {{currentBranch}}

-  # list of branches that are considered 'main' branches, used when displaying commits
+  # list of branches that are considered 'main' branches (base branches), used when displaying commits
   mainBranches:
     - master
     - main